fluxninja/graceful-js/README.md

   'retry-after': string
 }
 ```
-**NOTE**: Retry will occur regardless of the status code if a retry-after time is provided in headers or body.
-If a retry limit is not provided, retry will occur once.
+**NOTE**: Retry will occur regardless of the error status code if a retry-after time is provided in headers or body.
+Library will also check remaining rate limit, if it is zero no retry will happen.